dmkato/halfWoundMusic/README.md

-A musical instrument store for CS 340
+## A musical instrument store for CS 340

+Uses php, mySQL, html, and js